 - If you have concerns about any symptoms you develop after receiving the vaccine, speak with your health-care provider or call 8-1-1 for advice.

-- Rare cases of serious blood clots (about 1 case in 100,000 vaccinated people) have been reported after getting the AstraZeneca, COVISHIELD and Janssen vaccines.
+- Rare cases of serious blood clots (about 1 in 50,000) have been reported after getting the first dose of AstraZeneca, COVISHIELD and Janssen vaccines.
+The rate after the second dose of AstraZeneca or COVISHIELD vaccine is about 1 in 600,000.
 While the risk of serious illness from COVID-19 is more common in those who are older and those with certain chronic health conditions, this risk is lower for younger adults.
-Those who choose not to get an AstraZeneca, COVISHIELD or Janssen vaccine will be able to get another COVID-19 vaccine (Pfizer or Moderna) at a later date.
+Those who choose not to get an AstraZeneca, COVISHIELD or Janssen vaccine will be able to get another COVID-19 vaccine (Pfizer or Moderna) to complete their vaccine series.
 The AstraZeneca and COVISHIELD vaccines are not recommended for those under 30 years of age.
 The Janssen vaccine is not recommended for those under 18 years of age.

 What should I do after getting the vaccine?